yorjaggy/yorjaggy/README.md

 - 🔭 I’m currently working on [Platzi](https://platzi.com/)

-- 🌱 I’m currently learning **sls,k8s,ddd, go :D, and other awesome stuff**
+- 🌱 I’m currently building using **sls,k8s,ddd, go :D, and other awesome stuff**

-- 👯 I’m looking to collaborate on **content creators and people currently learning how to code**
+- 👯 As AWS Community Builder I'm looking to collaborate on **content creators and people currently learning how to code**

 - 🤝 I’m looking for help with **any Python or Cloud Project**